Events of Revelation: Four

 The first vision that the author experiences is that of entering Heaven and seeing God's throne.
 In Revelation, God is described as "having the appearance like that of jasper and carnelian with a rainbow-like halo as brilliant as emerald".
 Around God's throne are twenty four other thrones, on which sit elders in white robes.
 From the throne comes thunder and lightning and, in front of the throne, the author sees seven torches and a sea of crystal.

-The author then sees four creatures which have six wings and are covered in eyes.
+The author then sees four creatures, each having six wings which are covered in eyes.
 The creatures are giving eternal thanks to God and, whenever one of them bows down to worship God, the Twenty-Four Elders around God's throne bow down to worship God.

 This is a call back to Ezekiel 1:6- 14, in which Ezekiel had a similar vision.